USEPA/CMAQ/POST/sitecmp/scripts/README.md

 # ==================================================================

 # ==================================================================
-#> Hourly SEARCH for 2011 and later
+#> Hourly Species List SEARCH for 2011 and later
 # ==================================================================

 #> Set TABLE TYPE